team-tornado-mixtape/team-tornado-mixtape-backend/README.md

 ## list of MixTapes per user

-Returns list of all questions for a logged in user.
+Returns list of all MixTapes for a logged in user.

 ### Request